Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-To grow 10,000 into 20,000 over 10 years you need roughly 7.18% a year compounded — well above a cash savings rate and roughly in line with long-term equity averages.
-To double it in 5 years you need nearly 15% a year, which is very optimistic for any non-speculative asset.
+To grow 10,000 into 20,000 over 10 years requires roughly 7.18% a year compounded — above typical cash savings rates and roughly in line with long-term equity averages.
+To double it in 5 years requires nearly 15% a year, which is uncommon for non-speculative assets.

 How to use it

-Enter the current amount you have, the target value you want to reach, and the number of years.
+Enter the current amount, the target value, and the number of years.
 No contributions — the maths assume a single lump sum growing on its own.

 What the result means

 The primary figure is the compound annual rate required.
-Compare it to realistic rates for each asset class before committing: cash savings (2-5% typically), government bonds (3-5%), global equities (5-8% long-term average), high-risk assets (wildly variable and volatile).
+Compare it to historical or expected rates for each asset class: cash savings (typically 2-5%), government bonds (3-5%), global equities (5-8% long-term average), high-risk assets (variable and volatile).

-Three honest options: stretch the time horizon, lower the target, or add regular contributions.
-For contribution-based goals, use the Monthly Savings Goal tool instead — it's designed for that.
+Three options: extend the time horizon, lower the target, or add regular contributions.
+For contribution-based goals, the Monthly Savings Goal tool estimates amounts needed with ongoing deposits.

 Quick example

-With current amount of 10,000 and target amount of 20,000 (plus years of 10 years), the result is 7.18%.
-Change any figure and watch the output shift — it's often more useful to see the pattern than to memorise the formula.
+With current amount of 10,000 and target amount of 20,000 over 10 years, the result is 7.18%.
+Changing any figure shifts the output — observing the pattern across variations can clarify the relationship between inputs and required rate.

 Which inputs matter most